 If you have more than a single office or store that offers the same products and services, it only makes sense that you create a single platform to manage all of the locations.
 However, the problem with online platforms and search engines is that they do not understand these systems, as they are generally made to provide customers with information related to specific locations.

-When people look for services and products ‘near me,’ it typically means that they’re ready to buy.
+When people look for services and products ‘near me,’ it typically means they’re ready to buy.
 For most people, shopping is done online.
 If you can combine the ‘to buy’ and ‘near me’ intent, you will usually get positive results.
-However, if you want to succeed and have the best results possible, ensure that you avoid the mistakes mentioned above and use the proper tools that help you get the most of your Google Ads campaigns.
+However, if you want to succeed and have the best results possible, ensure that you avoid the mistakes mentioned above and use the proper tools that help you get the most out of your Google Ads campaigns.